DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Background

 \subsection{FP Emulation Libraries}

 In this work, we deploy FP32 as the standard data format for computations.
-To enable the execution of FP32-based algorithms on GAP8, we perform FP computations by means of a standard and a custom FP emulation library.
+To enable the execution of FP32-based algorithms on GAP8, we perform FP computations employing a standard and a custom FP emulation library.

 The GNU Compiler Collection (GCC) provides a low-level runtime library called libgcc.
 The routines integrated into the library handle arithmetic operations not natively supported by the target processor.
-When the target benchmark includes operations with no HW-native support, the GCC compiler automatically creates calls to libgcc routines or inlines the code.
+The GCC compiler automatically creates calls to libgcc routines or inlines the code when the target benchmark includes operations with no HW-native support.
 In particular, libgcc includes a set of FP IEEE-754 compliant routines supporting single- and double-precision data formats, with a wide variety of arithmetic, conversion, comparison, and advanced software-emulated operations.

 To reduce the overhead when executing FP-based kernels on GAP8, we also use RVfplib~\cite{perotti2021rvfplib}, a custom RISCV-based IEEE-754 compliant library optimized for FP arithmetic on 32-bit integer processors.
 The library provides two versions targetting code size and performance optimization compatible with RV32IMC processors.
 In this work, we use the RVfplib version optimized for faster code execution.
-With standard FP32 and FP64 data formats support, RVfplib provides target-optimized software routines for conversion, arithmetic, and comparison operations.
+With the support for standard FP32 and FP64 data formats, RVfplib provides target-optimized software routines for conversion, arithmetic, and comparison operations.